Resident234/AdBlockTVClient/README.md

+# plan

+1) Recording from a microphone of fixed duration

+2) Fingerprinted recording file

+3) Get hashes , stdout hashes

+4) Delete recording file

+5) go to 1)

 # Android Clean - Cost Tracker
 A sample cost-tracker app that showcases my Clean architecture approach to build Android applications.
 It is a simple app with **core features** that include: